JonF12/Dotnet-task-queue-implementation/README.md

 Simple, clean queue implementation for .NET

-Supports:
+Features:

+* Dependency Injection container has its own scope, services will only be disposed after the job is complete.

-Progress logging
+* Progress logging

-Automatic tracking of job status
+* Automatic tracking of job status

-Scheduling tasks by job type
+* Scheduling tasks by job type

-Allowing user to define conflicting jobs which are not to be run
+* Allowing user to define conflicting jobs which are not to be run

-Adding strongly typed custom job parameters
+* Adding strongly typed custom job parameters